Workshop Chairs Tips

 Ten or eleven workshops are held concurrently.
 Because students and investigators often visit more than one workshop session, it is important that:

-- That you enforce time limits -- the presenters data will be discussed at the poster session
+You enforce time limits -- the presenters' data can be discussed in more detail at the poster session

-You want your workshop to be successful, sometimes you will need to intervene, so don't:
+You want your workshop to be successful, and sometimes you will need to intervene, so don't: